r-lidar/rlas/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs (1 on Windows platforms):
+There were between 1 and 2 NOTEs depending on platforms:

 * checking CRAN incoming feasibility ...
 NOTE